JetBrains/kotlin/jps/jps-plugin/testData/incremental/cacheVersionChanged/README.md

 Tests for changing version of **global** lookups cache for each modification step.
 Note that `build.log` file for this test case is named as `data-container-version-build.log`.

-Individual tests can can skip changing the version at any step by adding files like `module1_do-not-change-cache-versions.new.2`.
+Individual tests can skip changing the version at any step by adding files like `module1_do-not-change-cache-versions.new.2`.